MXS9501/LabBook/iCas Work.md

 	4. Perform a dephosphorylation step by adding 2µl antarctic shrimp phosphatase to the reaction and incubate for 30 minutes at 37°C.
 	5. Run the content on the gel, 2x20 ul, 0.8% agarose gel, 100V, 90 min, BplI digestion should result in 13048 bp.

-# Annealing of sgEGFP for dulplexes
+# Annealing of sgEGFP for duplexes
 	1. Make Mix
 		-100 uM Sense Oligo,sgEGFP, 1 ul
-		-100 uM Aitisense Oligo, sgEGFP, 1 ul
+		-100 uM Antisense Oligo, sgEGFP, 1 ul
 		-10x T4 Ligase Buffer, 1 ul
 		-T4 PNK, 1 ul
 		-DEPC Waster, 6 ul